ameseee/kwk-curriculum-site/web-app/lessons/js-intro/index.md

 To define a variable, we use the `var` keyword followed by an arbitrary name we choose for the variable.
 Notice that all of the variables start with a lowercase letter.
 If you are choosing a variable name that has two words, uppercase the first letter of the second word.
 This is called camelCase.

 After naming the variable, we use the `=` sign to show what value the variable will hold.
+In programming, we refer to the `=` as the **assignment operator** rather than the _equals sign_.
+Because it is so frequently called the _equals sign_ though, you'll hear it and people will know what you are referring to if you use that terminology.

 We can now print any of these variables we have defined out to the console.
 The example below defines three variables, but only one will be logged to the console.